-The EU Customs Union is a unique example of an area where a number of countries apply a uniform system for handling the import, export and transit of goods and implement a common set of rules called the Union Customs Code (UCC).
+In 2018 the EU Customs Union celebrates the 50th anniversary.
+It is a unique example of an area where a number of countries apply a uniform system for handling the import, export and transit of goods and implement a common set of rules called the Union Customs Code (UCC).

 A uniform system of customs duties is being used on imports from outside the EU and there are no customs duties at the borders between the EU countries.